RediSearch/RediSearch/docs/python_client.md

                This has the added benefit that any fields specified with `no_index` will not be reindexed again.
 Implies `replace`
 - **fields** kwargs dictionary of the document fields to be saved and/or indexed.
-             NOTE: Geo points shoule be encoded as strings of "lon,lat"
+             NOTE: Geo points should be encoded as strings of "lon,lat"

 ### batch\_indexer